mulesoft-labs/accelerator-knit-plugin/README.md

   allows you to specify the order that modules will be written.
 - **dwlFileExt** - A String with the file extension for DataWeave files.
 The default is dwl.
 This needs to be set if your DataWeave files have a different file extension.
+- **showAbout** - A flag to specify whether program information is output upon execution.
+Default is false.

-## Generating The Doc
+## Generating the documentation

 Knit is executed from the maven package lifecycle phase.
-In studio certain conditions will cause it to run maven package.
-To trigger the build, do the following.
+In Anypoint Studio, certain conditions will cause it to run the Maven package goal automatically.
-From the command line in your project dictory (where the pom is) run something like this to generate the doc.
+To manually trigger the build from the command line, run the following command from your project dictory (where the pom.xml file is):

 ```
 mvn clean package
 ```

 # Comments

-There are 3 comment blocks that can be used to generate docs and they are module, variable, and function.
+There are several types of comment blocks, which can be used to generate docs:

+- module
+- variable
+- function
+- table

+## Module comments

-Module level documentation is set at the very begining of the module before the %dw declaration and starting with /** like this.
+Module level documentation is set at the very begining of the module, before the %dw declaration, and starting with /** like this.
 ```
 /**
- * This module supports color realted functions.
+ * This module supports color related functions.
  */

 %dw 2.0
 ...
 ```

+## Variable comments

 Variable documentation is implemented by writing a comment block above the variable declaration.

 ```
 /**
  * First name of the author.